katspaugh/wavesurfer.js/README.md

 ### Notable differences
  * The `backend` option is removed – [HTML5 audio (or video) is the only playback mechanism](https://github.com/katspaugh/wavesurfer.js/discussions/2762#discussioncomment-5669347).
 However, you can still connect wavesurfer to Web Audio via `MediaElementSourceNode`.
 See this [example](https://wavesurfer-js.org/examples/#webaudio.js).
  * The Markers plugin is removed – use the Regions plugin with just a `startTime`.
- * No Microphone plugn – superseded by the new Record plugin with more features.
+ * No Microphone plugin – superseded by the new Record plugin with more features.
- * No Cursor and Playhead plugins yet – to be done.
+ * The Cursor plugin is replaced by the Hover plugin

 ### Removed options
  * `backend`, `audioContext`, `closeAudioContext', 'audioScriptProcessor` – there's no Web Audio backend, so no AudioContext